 One way of strengthening our plan is to put a ‘settlement boundary’ in place, which was not achieved by the current plan.
 The aim of a settlement boundary is not to restrict growth, but to guide development to the sites local people feel are right for the sustainable growth of the town.
 Sustainable in this context means: that development will support and not damage what we already have in environmental, economic and social terms (such as beautiful countryside, heritage and a thriving town centre); that people who live in newly developed areas will have the choice to walk or cycle or use public transport to get where they need to; and that new residents will have easy access to all the services they need and the town provides.

-In order to ensure that the new plan meets NDP regulatory requirements and reflects local people’s wishes, it will go through a number of stages.
+In order to ensure that the new plan meets NDP regulatory requirements and reflects local people’s wishes, it has gone through a number of stages.

 1. To the end of 2020